paytrail/api-documentation/docs/README.md

 ## Payment Reports

-Checkout provides an API for asynchronous payment report generation.
+Paytrail provides an API for asynchronous payment report generation.
 A merchant can view their payments in this report.
 A call to the endpoint must contain a callback URL where the payment report will be delivered to once it has been generated.

 The endpoint supports specifying whether the result will be delivered as a JSON payload or as a CSV file.
 It also supports field filtering and some result filtering.